 Life Path Changes Through a Career Break and a Sabbatical

 In 2004 at the age of 39, I went on my first backpacking Solo Trip around Australia.
 A life-changing experience that taught me many lessons about myself and my life.
 I learned that I’m more capable of what I had ever imagined.
-It brought clarity into my life, and I cleaned my body from mental chatter that did not serve me any more; I focussed on my abilities to cope with the unknown and unexpected situations, and I could see clearer.
+It brought clarity into my life.
+I cleaned my body from mental chatter that did not serve me anymore; I focussed on my abilities to cope with the unknown and unexpected situations, and I could see clearer.

 I knew what motivated me and what I wanted, and many things that I couldn’t see before became visible.
 This trip and the discoveries it brought to me contributed to boosting my self-confidence.
 But I was not ready yet for the big move.
-When I returned, I happily accepted a new work challenge in Italy as a sales and project manager.
+I happily accepted a new work challenge in Italy as a sales and project manager when I returned.
 Anyhow, I knew that this had ignited a more thoughtful life transformation that had yet to come.

 Taking a leap of faith to transform my life